Sara Crosslin – Grade 1 Teacher

 Miss Gina – Lighthouse Teacher and Piping Plover Assistant

 Gina began working with young children as she studied Early Childhood and Special Education at Rivier University.
 After earning her Bachelor’s degree she spent several years teaching and caring for children in childcare settings and homes.
 Before coming to Seacoast Waldorf School Gina taught preschool, worked in administration and supported families at The Language Enrichment Arts Program in Lexington, MA for fourteen years.
-During her first year at SWS she was the afternoon assistant in the Seastar Kindergarten as well as the Extended Day teacher.
-This will be her fourth year facilitating the Lighthouse program.
+Gina is assistant in the Piping Plover nursery and will be entering her fifth year facilitating the Lighthouse program.
 Attending WECAN conferences in Spring Valley, NY and teacher trainings at Sophia’s Hearth in New Hampshire have enriched her understanding of Waldorf Education.
 Gina lives in North Berwick with her husband, chickens, and cat, Lily.
 She enjoys handwork, being outdoors, gardening, and reading.

 Kate grew up in York, spending her summers as a camp counselor and enjoying the beach.
 She attended the University of New Hampshire where she earned a Bachelors degree in Family Studies with a young child specialization, followed by a Masters degree in Elementary Education.
 Prior to coming to Seacoast Waldorf school, Kate taught kindergarten at a public school and preschool in a head start program.
 Kate joined the Seacoast Waldorf School in 2014 as the Beach Pea nursery assistant.
 She is thrilled to be teaching lighthouse as well as continuing with the Beach Peas.
 Kate lives in Eliot with her husband, two daughters, and their cat, Annie.
 She spends most of her free time knitting, gardening, and enjoying the beautiful seacoast!